 Guy Gecht has served on our board of directors since 2006.
 Mr. Gecht has also served as one of our outside directors under the Israeli Companies Law since 2006.
-Mr. Gecht served as the Chief Executive Officer of Electronics For Imaging, Inc. (EFI), a company that provides digital imaging and print management solutions for commercial and industrial applications and has served in this position from January 2000 until October, 2018.
+Mr. Gecht served as the Chief Executive Officer of Electronics For Imaging, Inc. (EFI), a company that provides digital imaging and print management solutions for commercial and industrial applications and has served in this position from January 2000 until October 2018.
 From October 1995 until January 2000, Mr. Gecht held various positions with EFI, including President of the company.
 Prior to joining EFI, Mr. Gecht held various software engineering positions with technology companies.
-Mr. Gecht holds a B.S. in Computer Science and Mathematics from Ben-Gurion University in Israel.
+In 2019, Mr. Gecht joined the board of directors for Logitech.
+He also holds a B.S. in Computer Science and Mathematics from Ben-Gurion University in Israel.